 One of the most beautiful day trips from Brussels is without doubt the city of Dinant.
-From pictures alone, you can see that Dinant picturesque, cozy villages!
+From the pictures alone, you can see that Dinant is one of Belgium’s most picturesque, cozy villages!
+Think of historic houses on the banks of a romantic winding river surrounded by green, lush hills.

-But then raises the question what to do in Dinant besides strolling around this cute little city?
+Reason enough to visit Dinant!
+But what do you do in Dinant besides strolling around this cute little city and enjoying the view?

 In this post, you’ll discover my personal recommendations for a day trip to Dinant.
-I’ve visited the city myself on a day trip not long ago and will recommend you the best things to do in Dinant!
+I’ve visited the city myself on a day trip multiple times and will recommend you the best things to do in Dinant!

 Top tip: at the end of this post I’ve included a map that shows the addresses of all the things to do in Dinant!